 Vestibular Rehabilitation

 • Problems with concentration and memory

-Infrared video goggles are one component of a comprehensive vestibular assessment.
-These goggles allow me to observe your eyes closely, help my evaluation to be more effective, and guide my treatment planning.
-Vestibular issues can result in nystagmus, which is abnormal involuntary eye movements.
+Infrared video goggles are an important part of a thorough vestibular assessment.
+These goggles enable me to closely observe your eye movements, making my evaluation more effective and helping to inform my treatment plan.
+Vestibular issues can lead to nystagmus, which is characterized by abnormal and involuntary eye movements.
 There is a strong connection between the vestibular system and the eye movement (oculomotor) system.
-Therefore, observing patterns of eye movements can help me determine whether your problem is related to your inner ear (peripheral vestibular system) or brain (central nervous system).
+By observing patterns of eye movements, I can determine whether your issues stem from your inner ear (peripheral vestibular system) or your brain (central nervous system).

-If you’ve had your vestibular issues for a while, you can often compensate by using your eyes for stability in room light.
-You can’t use visual fixation in the infrared video goggles, making the nystagmus more obvious.
+If you have been experiencing vestibular issues for some time, you can often compensate by using your vision for stability in well-lit rooms.
+However, visual fixation is not possible when wearing infrared video goggles, making the nystagmus more apparent.

+Vestibular Rehabilitation